khoih-prog/FTPClient_Generic/README.md

  ***To be able to compile, run and automatically detect and display BOARD_NAME on Seeeduino SAMD (XIAO M0, Wio Terminal, etc) boards***, you have to copy the whole [Seeeduino SAMD Packages_Patches](Packages_Patches/Seeeduino/hardware/samd/1.8.3) directory into Seeeduino samd directory (~/.arduino15/packages/Seeeduino/hardware/samd/1.8.3).

 Supposing the Seeeduino SAMD core version is 1.8.3.
-This file must be copied into the directory:
+These files must be copied into the directory:

 - `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.3/platform.txt`
 - `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.3/cores/arduino/Arduino.h`